ronin-rb/ronin/man/ronin-unescape.1.md

 : JavaScript unescapes the data.

 `-S`, `--shell`
-: Unescapes the data as a Shell String.
+: Unescapes the data as a Shell string.

 `-P`, `--powershell`
-: Unescapes the data as a PowerShell String.
+: Unescapes the data as a PowerShell string.

 `-Q`, `--quoted-printable`
 : Unescapes the data as Quoted Printable.

 `-R`, `--ruby`
-: Unescapes the data as a Ruby String.
+: Unescapes the data as a Ruby string.

 `-x`, `--xml`
 : XML unescapes the data.